mediatrice8/Birth/READEME.md

 We have a form we should fill.it requires to enter our date and choise the gender then when you click on submit you will get a akan name depending on the day you were born.
 ## BDD
 BDD used to found to look the name of baby born,and it  also can  used in statistic when the government want to know the number of people it means it can be deployed anywhere
+## Technologies used
+This project is created with this language
+.BOOTSTRAP
+.JAVASCRIPT
+.HTML & CSS